troperville

 Live Action TV

 • Denny Crane from Boston Legal is the definition of this trope.
-He shoots clients, aggressively hits on anything that moves, spouts blatant racist comments without even realising it, and repeats his full name about 20 times per episode.
+He shoots clients, aggressively hits on anything that moves, spouts blatant racist comments without even realizing it, and repeats his full name about 20 times per episode.
 As he frequently points out, he's a Senior partner, and his name comes first in the practice title.
 Slight aversion, in that Denny's behaviour is partly down to his early stage 'Mad Cow' disease.
 Also, his apparent level of sanity improves when he's in court (most of the time).

 • Steve Valentine's persona as the host of Estate of Panic.
 Imagine Depp's Wonka, but 20 years older.